roomacarthur/the-tipsy-quiz/README.md

 - [Font Awesome](https://fontawesome.com/)
   - Font Awesome provides all the icons used for the site.
 - [Visual Studio Code](https://code.visualstudio.com/)
-  - My personal preference for IDE(Integrated Development Environment) used for this project.
+  - My personal preference for IDE(Integrated Development Environment) was used for this project.
 - [Git & GitBash](https://gitforwindows.org/)
-  - Git for windows provides a BASH emulation which allows for git to be used straight from the command line.
+  - Git for Windows provides a BASH emulation which allows for git to be used straight from the command line.
 - [GitHub](https://github.com/)
   - Provided a Remote repository for the application.
 Allowing for my coding to be backed up online as I go.
 - [Balsamic](https://balsamiq.com/)